‘We all thought that he would be the one’

-This was 1969, a year after Martin Luther King’s assassination, two years before the University of Alabama decided to finally integrate its football program.
-From his seat in the back of the bus, Dickey could surmise that not all 21,000 fans in attendance supported the idea of a Black quarterback making his professional debut in this state, in this exhibition game against the Kansas City Chiefs.
-Outside the window, a “No N---er QB in Alabama” sign made that clear.
+This was 1969, a year after Martin Luther King Jr.’s assassination, two years before the University of Alabama decided to integrate its football program.
+From his seat in the back of the bus, Dickey could surmise that not all 21,000 in attendance supported the idea of a Black quarterback making his professional debut in this state, in this exhibition game against the Kansas City Chiefs.
+Outside the window, a “No N----- QB in Alabama” sign made that clear.

-You don’t have to play, Raiders coach John Madden told Dickey that day, and Dickey wondered whether someone really might want to shoot him for throwing a football.
-But, he said later, “I knew I had come too far to turn back."
+You don’t have to play, then-Raiders coach John Madden told Dickey that day, and Dickey wondered whether someone really might want to shoot him for throwing a football.
+But, he said later, “I knew I had come too far to turn back.”

-The year before, when the Oakland Raiders made him the first-ever Black quarterback taken in the first round of the AFL/NFL draft, Dickey was viewed as the key-holder to opportunity — the man who would open the door for future generations of Black football players to be what they wanted: a quarterback.
+The year before, when the Oakland Raiders made him the first Black quarterback taken in the first round of the AFL/NFL draft, Dickey was viewed as holding the key to opportunity — the man who would open the door for future generations of Black football players to be what they wanted: a quarterback.
 His game was so divine they called him “The Lord’s Prayer.”

 “The greatest quarterback I’ve ever seen or played with or against,” says Hall of Fame defensive lineman Claude Humphrey, his college teammate for four years at historically Black Tennessee A&I (now known as Tennessee State University).
 “And I played against all of them.”

-But the nearly century-long pathway from Fritz Pollard, the first Black quarterback to play in the NFL, to Patrick Mahomes, Kyler Murray and others serving as the face of the league, is littered with players whose dreams of leading an offense were destroyed.
+But the nearly century-long pathway from Fritz Pollard, the first Black quarterback to play in the NFL, to Patrick Mahomes, Kyler Murray and others serving as the face of the league is littered with players whose dreams of leading an offense were destroyed.
 Willie Thrower.
 Charlie Brackins.
 Sandy Stephens.
 Willie Wood.
 Marlin Briscoe.
-Joe Gilliam Jr. There’s a graveyard of rocket arms that never reached their potential as passers.
+Joe Gilliam Jr. There’s a graveyard of rocket arms who never reached their potential as passers.

-Perhaps none fell harder than Dickey, who left the game without ever taking a regular season snap at quarterback, and who never forgave football before he died of a stroke, in 2000, at age 54.
+Perhaps none fell harder than Dickey, who left the game without taking a regular season snap at quarterback and who never forgave football before he died of a stroke, in 2000, at 54.

 “A lot of people around him say it was a broken heart,” says Michael Hurd, a historian of Black football in Texas, where Dickey was raised.
 Dickey’s disappointment, Hurd says, “stayed with him for the rest of his life.”

 But that night in Birmingham, Dickey was 23 and filled with hope.
-Earlier in the day, Raiders part owner and general manager Al Davis urged patience, telling him that what he would do in five years mattered more than what happened that night.
-Dickey was the impatient kind, though, bold enough to believe that his wait, and the wait of other Black quarterbacks, was soon coming to an end.
+Earlier in the day, Al Davis, then the Raiders’ part-owner and general manager, urged patience, telling him that what he would do in five years mattered more than what happened that night.
+Dickey was the impatient kind, though, bold enough to believe his wait, and the wait of other Black quarterbacks, was soon coming to an end.

-“Dickey’s purpose in life,” his college coach, John A. Merritt once said, “is to prove that a Negro can be a successful quarterback.”
+“Dickey’s purpose in life,” his college coach, John A. Merritt, once said, “is to prove that a Negro can be a successful quarterback.”

 He had to take the field.
 He had to take the ball.
 And he had to do something with it.